Gustavokunde/leadForm/README.md

 - feature/x: Dedicated to work in progress for individual feature tasks.
 These branches are created from the develop branch.
 - hotfix/x: Reserved for addressing urgent issues.
 Hotfix branches are created from the master branch when needed.

+# Simple bug fixed:
+In order to show how I would solve a bug, there was created a hotfix branch to hide and show password field in login page.